MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-buttons.md

 ## Set the navigation destination conditionally

-You can use conditional formatting to set the navigation destination based on the output of a measure.
-FOr example, you may want to save space on your report canvas by having a single button to navigate to different pages based on the user’s selection.
+You can use conditional formatting to set the navigation destination, based on the output of a measure.
+For example, you may want to save space on your report canvas by having a single button to navigate to different pages based on the user’s selection.

 :::image type="content" source="media/desktop-buttons/button-navigate-go.png" alt-text="Navigate with a Go button":::

-To create the example shown above, start by creating a single-column table that has the names of the navigation destinations:
+To create the example shown above, start by creating a single-column table with the names of the navigation destinations:

 :::image type="content" source="media/desktop-buttons/button-create-table.png" alt-text="Create a table":::